JulianNorton/weather-10kb-wxkb/README.md

 ### Please fork, modify, and use this project!
 Open source, General Public License v2.
 Basically do whatever you want with it.
+Pull requests must keep these tenants in mind:

 #### Accessibility (a11y)
   * https://a-k-apart.com/faq#a11y